The Sultanate of Oman, located in the Persian Gulf, is not your typical international real estate investment destination.

 Al Mouj is the premier ITC in Oman.
 It is located right next to the international airport in Muscat, boasts a lovely marina, and is very popular with locals and foreigners alike.

 It’s a liquid market, so it is easy to find tenants, as well as buying and selling if the price is right.
 As an actual investment, it is the best play in Oman.
 Villas and apartments of all sizes and configurations are available, and the Kempinski Muscat is within the development.
-Additionally, a St Regis is being built right next to the Greg Norman designed golf course.
+Additionally, a St Regis will open its doors later 2023 right next to the Greg Norman designed golf course.

 Muscat Hills